IOWA NONPROFIT CORPORATION BYLAWS OF

 Section 5.11.
 Compensation.
 Directors shall serve without compensation, except reasonable expenses may be paid.
 However, to the extent deemed necessary by the Corporation, the Corporation may retain the services of a director other than in his or her capacity as a director and the director may be compensated for services so rendered as the Board of Directors may from time to time deem appropriate.

 ARTICLE VI.
 ADVISORY BOARD

 Section 6.1.
 Appointment.
-The Advisory Board shall consist of the Major Landers chairperson, the public relations chairperson, the elections chairperson, the historian, the parliamentarian, the conference equipment chairperson, the conference exhibits chairperson, the elementary band affairs chairperson, the marching band affairs chairperson, the concert band affairs chairperson, the college affairs chairperson, the student affairs chairperson, the IBARD affairs chairperson, the mentorship affairs chairperson, the research and development chairperson, the junior high/middle school band affairs chairperson, the jazz affairs chairperson, the technology committee chairperson, the endowment fund chairperson, the webmaster, and the district presidents.
+The Advisory Board shall consist of the Major Landers chairperson, the public relations chairperson, the elections chairperson, the historian, the parliamentarian, the conference equipment chairperson, the conference exhibits chairperson, the elementary band affairs chairperson, the marching band affairs chairperson, the concert band affairs chairperson, the college affairs chairperson, the student affairs chairperson, the IBARD affairs chairperson, the mentorship affairs chairperson, the research and development chairperson, the junior high/middle school band affairs chairperson, the jazz affairs chairperson, the technology committee chairperson, the advocacy committee chairperson, the endowment fund chairperson, the webmaster, and the district presidents.
 The district presidents will be elected by the various Corporation district voting members pursuant to Section 10.2 of these Bylaws.
 The endowment fund chairperson will be elected annually by the members of the endowment fund committee pursuant to Article III E of the Iowa Bandmasters Association Endowment Fund Bylaws.